 A harrowing real-life exposé about CIA malfeasance is poorly served by a monotonous blast of talky outrage.

-Adam Driver has the believable braininess to pull off the movie’s crusading Daniel Jones, a Senate-appointed investigator whose zeal produced a 6,700-page document.
+Adam Driver, as the movie’s crusading Daniel Jones, the Senate-appointed investigator whose zeal produced a 6,700-page document, has the brainy believability to pull it off.
 You never doubt his command of the statistics.
-But to watch him in BlackKklansman or Marriage Story is to know he’s capable of a deeper emotional resonance that’s absent here.
-Burns gets a kick out of playing him against a constantly shocked Senator Dianne Feinstein (Annette Bening, given little room to create an actual performance), the two of them approximating the hoped-for relationship between movie and viewer: Can you believe this stuff happened?
+But to watch him in ‘BlackKklansman’ or ‘Silence’ is to know that he’s capable of a larger emotional component that’s absent here.
+Burns gets a kick out of playing him against Annette Bening’s constantly shocked Senator Dianne Feinstein (she's also given little room to create an actual performance), the two of them approximating the hoped-for relationship between movie and viewer: Can you believe this stuff happened?
 What?